Han8931/han8931.github.io/content/posts/20240811_regression2.md

 ### Underdetermined Systems

-In contrast, when $\mathbf{X}$ is fat and short (i.e., $N<d$), the problem is called _underdetermined_.
+In contrast, when $\mathbf{X}$ is fat and short (i.e., $m<d$), the problem is called _underdetermined_.
 In this scenario, there are more unknowns than equations, leading to infinitely many solutions.
 This occurs because *the system has less information than the number of unknowns*.
 Among these, the solution that minimizes the squared norm of the parameters is preferred.
 This solution is known as the minimum-norm least-squares solution.

 For an underdetermined linear regression problem, the objective can be written as: